Twist333d/omni-claude/feature_scoping/implement-chunking-az-19.md

    - handle_errors()

 ## Implementation Considerations
-- Use the markdown library for parsing and maintaining document structure
+- Use the **markdown** library for parsing and maintaining document structure
-- Implement token counting using tiktoken for accurate token counts
+- Implement token counting using **tiktoken** for accurate token counts
-- Ensure code blocks and other special elements are not split across chunks
+- **Ensure code blocks and other special elements are not split across chunks.** If a code block exceeds the token limit for a chunk, move the entire block to the next chunk to maintain code integrity.
 - Implement error handling and logging for edge cases
 - Use regex only as a fallback for identifying main headings if the markdown parsing fails

 # Iterations